GetStream/video-angular-concurrent-calls-demo/README.md

    function the SDK calls to fetch and silently refresh them.
 See [Token Providers](https://getstream.io/docs/platform/authentication/#token-providers) and [Automatic Token Expiration](https://getstream.io/docs/platform/authentication/#setting-automatic-token-expiration).
 2. **A fixed cast picked from a list**, instead of signing in.
-Picking a user *is* the whole identity step, which keeps the demo focused on the video integration.
+Picking a user _is_ the whole identity step, which keeps the demo focused on the video integration.
+3. The demo uses custom roles, integrators should make sure to understand Stream's permission system, and configure it to their own needs.
+The demo app is not ready for production, roles are made for demo use-case, not for a production app.

 ---